 Police Commissioner Karl O’Callaghan said if a compensation scheme was introduced, extraordinary sick leave entitlements would have to be tightened up.

 ‘If we are going to move to a workers compensation scheme, it will require the union to agree to sick leave provisions being normalised to that available to other parts of the public sector,’ Mr O’Callaghan said.

 ‘It may also require the abandonment of non-work related medical benefits, which no other part of the public sector is entitled to.’

 Police are entitled to 168 sick days each year.

 Police Minister Liza Harvey said she would continue to work with Mr O’Callaghan to develop suitable options for discussions with the WA Police Union.

 ‘The introduction of a workers compensation system to replace existing arrangements for police involves complex industrial and legislative consideration,’ Ms Harvey said.

 A WA Police spokeswoman said mental first aid was offered at the academy to all employees.

 She said that psychologists were available and officers who attended critical incidents were contacted.

-‘Training is provided through the academy to recruits on stress management and responding to critical incidents, which aim to help build resilience and encourage early intervention,’ she said.
+‘Training is provided through the academy to recruits on stress management and responding to critical incidents to help build resilience and encourage early intervention,’ she said.